redstone-finance/redstone-docs/docs/avs/running-avs-operator-mainnet.md

 :::

 Below, you'll find the list of currently supported staking strategies.
-You can either use the deposit command provided for each strategy or perform a restake manually via the EigenLayer application ("Restake" link).
+You can either use the deposit command provided for each strategy or perform a restake manually via the EigenLayer application ([Restake](https://app.eigenlayer.xyz/restake)).

 ### EIGEN Strategy